jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 You will describe each weeks' topic from your viewpoint

-* Applied vs. list-like: synthesize course content further
+* *Applied vs. list-like*: synthesize course content further
-* Reflective: describe how course content relates to your knowledge
+* *Reflective*: describe how course content relates to your knowledge
-* Extending and generalizing: build on what you learned and point to future directions
+* *Extending and generalizing*: build on what you learned and point to future directions
-* Completeness and validity: cover the core topics and get the facts straight
+* *Completeness and validity*: cover the core topics and get the facts straight

 ---